 - In the case of a large population of rats, you might have to pay more.
 Likewise, you will have to fork more money for a more effective method.

 - Last but not least, your rodent control service preference will also matter.
 For instance, if you want a professional rat control company to deal with everything from trapping to clean up, expect to pay more.

 Indeed, rats can be a nuisance, and the best way to get rid of them is by using professional rat pest control services.
 If you attempt to do it yourself, you will just end up killing a few.
 And since rats reproduce rapidly, this will be ineffective.

-Alternatively, it is always a good idea to engage a professional rat control company for the total eradication of rats.
+Alternatively, it is always a good idea to engage a professional rat control company at an affordable cost for the total eradication of rats.
 If you need excellent services, paying more will be a good investment now and even after five years.